Kojo-Jr/Data-Analysis-on-Salaries/README.md

 provide insights for both job seekers and employers.

 # Model Performance
-The decision tree model achieved an accuracy of 59% on the test dataset.
-This result indicates that the model correctly predicts the experience level for nearly 6 out of 10 cases.
+The moderate accuracy indicates that the relationship between these factors and experience levels is not straightforward.

 # Credit
 Thanks to Bhuvan Chennoju for this dataset